EshwarDhande/NLP_Assignment_1/README.md

 - Most of the crawling part was done on about 45 news websites
 - Other sources for crawling include Marathi Wikipedia, Shabdkosh, etc
-- There were websites that consisted of images for which OCR data extraction was used
+- Some websites consisted of images for which OCR data extraction was used

 <h4><i>b.
 Downloading data from existing corpora</h4></i>

-- We found several sources with well curated marathi data, details of which are given in next section.
+- We found several sources with well-curated Marathi data, details of which are in the next section.
 - Data were downloaded from sources like Kaggle, Github, etc.